OpenSight/StorLever/README.md

 Why Web API
 -----------

-All those "resources" mentioned above, come with their own utiliities like command line and configuration files for the management purpose, but unfortunately all in different style.
+All those "resources" mentioned above, come with their own utilities like command line and configuration files for the management purpose, but unfortunately all in different style.
 To master all those the command lines and configuration files requires non-trivial effort, and to access these utilities remotely and programmatically requires another set of skills,